 - Contract with a third party to perform an annual audit to ensure compliance with CO fantasy sports law

 Horse racing and parimutuel wagering are regulated by the Racing Division under the Colorado Department of Revenue.
-The Racing Division is also responsible for issuing licenses to advance deposit wagering providers (ADWs), which is just a fancy term for racing betting sites.
+The Racing Division is also responsible for issuing licenses to advance deposit wagering providers (ADWs), which is just a fancy term for online horse racing betting.

-The three most popular racing betting sites that are licensed in CO are:
+The three most popular horse racing betting sites that are licensed in CO are:

 Wagers can also be placed in-person at the state’s last remaining racetrack, Arapahoe Park.
 Arapahoe Park hosts live racing from May through August each year in addition to simulcast wagering on races held around the country during the live racing season.